mwbowers/mwbowers.github.io/manuals/migrations/rpg-cycle.md

 DclFmtCycleAttr Orders *In43 M1(DOrder#) L1(DOrder#, DItem#)
 ```

-> There can be more than one field declared as an `L` keyword.
-Only one field can be declared in the `M` keyword.
+> There can be more than one field declared as an `Ln` keyword.
+Only one field can be declared in the `Mn` keyword.

 ## Cycle `Output` Specifications